fenghansen/Study/README.md

 # Welcome to my GitHub!
 These are my learning records.
-***Thanks for Ma_Cong's suggestion, I will record my project on my home page in the future.
+***Thanks for Ma_Cong's suggestion, I will record my works on my home page in the future.
+Records include some of my stupid ideas before, so please don't laugh at me...
+ORZ
 To prove I have really studied and considered sth about DeepLearning, I will irregularly upload my learning records while reading paper.
 The host page will only record the project which is very important or recurred by myself.
 Actually, I have several learning reports(PPT) for our group meeting last term.
 If you'd like to have a see, please turn to https://github.com/USTB-ML/weekly to search them.***